Of A Fantasy Date

 I was excited and pinching myself as I dressed for the evening.
 I had been invited to a dinner party by a very handsome distinguished man I’d met at a medical conference.
 He was different from anyone I’d ever met in that he was a doctor with a mission in life.
 After I met him, I called every girlfriend within a twenty-five-mile radius to brag about being chosen out of a crowd, by someone who engaged every female eye in the room when he walked in.
 And of course, everyone was waiting with bated breath to hear about my date.

 He was an hour late, but he showed up with a single red rose and a big grin and successfully charmed away my irritation.
-When we got to the party, I felt so proud to be with him because it was filled with prominent people and they all seem to know him.
+When we got to the party, I felt so proud to be with him because it was filled with prominent people and they all seemed to know him.
 However, I also made note of the fact that whenever he stopped to speak to someone, he would let go of my arm, turn his back, and fail to introduce me.

 This was our first date, and I had spent a pretty penny on a beautiful dress, which he didn’t seem to notice.
 I expected his eyes at some point during the evening to at least reflect an approving glance, but there was none.
 When we sat down to dinner, he introduced himself to the others at the table and didn’t introduce me.
 In an awkward attempt to be jovial, I chided him about why he hadn’t introduced me, and he stared at me as if I had asked a stupid question.